hjalmarrivera/climate-site/README.md

 <p>
 <br />
 <p>
 <b>Call-to-Action and Articles</b>.
-Afterwards, there is a call-to-action section above another section designed for articles.
-Using grid to present thems ide-by-side was a lot of fun and an exciting challenge.
+Afterwards, there is a call-to-action section, and below that there is a new section designed for articles.
+Using grid to present them side-by-side was a lot of fun and an exciting challenge.
 </p>

 <p>
 <img src="https://i.imgur.com/qweRy1Z.png" height="80%" width="80%" alt="$todo"/>
 </p>
 <p>
 <b>Final Call-to-Action and Footer</b>.
-I am particularily happy with the footer.
-Building a footer that looks and works right can be tricky, as it's easy for the lack of content to create a low-energy section of the website.
+I'm particularily happy with the footer.
+Building a footer that looks and works right can be a tricky process, as it's easy for the lack of content to create a low-energy section of the website or for it to look out of place.
 </p>
 <br />